Amooryjubran/AmooryJubran/README.md

-- 🌱 I’m currently working as a Front End Developer at Blue Bager
 - 👯 I’m looking to collaborate with other developers
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2022 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to kayak and cook

 ### Spotify Playing 🎧